 Weak Signal Showcase (FT8/FT4)

-A special activity will be tried using FT-8/4 mode this year.
-All stations may participate, but only NC stations are permitted to submit logs for an award (if applicable) for this event.
+The special activity using FT-8/4 mode will be continued this year.
+All may participate, including NC stations and Non-NC-Stations.
+Both are permitted to submit their special ADIF log file for an award for this event.

 Stations make regular FT-8/4 QSOs as is customary in usual operation during the time frame and date of the regular NCQP contest.